n0m0r3pa1n/playerbase/README.md

 # PlayerBase

-PlayerBase is a simple to use app which helps you extend your existing functidonality with easy and intuitive gamification.
+PlayerBase is a simple to use app which helps you extend your existing functionality with easy and intuitive gamification.

 * The idea is based on the look of [score.js](http://mulhoon.github.io/score.js/) *